Governors

 Role: Vice Chair - Co-opted Governor

-I have been married for 47 years and have two grownup children and three grandchildren.
-I worked as a crèche supervisor for 14 years employed by Hull City Council.
-I have also worked on a voluntary basis for Barnardos and spent hours every week in my childrens school Spring Cottage listening to children read.
+I have been married for 47 years and have two grown-up children and three grandchildren.
+I worked as a crèche supervisor for 14 years, employed by Hull City Council.
+I have also worked on a voluntary basis for Barnardos and spent hours every week in my children's school listening to children read.

-I believe that education is very important as it allows children to fulfill their potential and this enables them to live full and happy lives.
+I believe that education is very important as it allows children to fulfil their potential, and this enables them to live full and happy lives.

 My voluntary and work life has given me an understanding of the importance of nurturing children so that they achieve their potential.